romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 Once you have created your initial Product Backlog and prioritized User Stories, it is time to have the first Product Backlog Refinement meeting with the Scrum Team (which includes the Development Team).
 Our goal would be to estimate all User Stories in the Backlog, but instead of time we will be using effort points.
 Each user story will have X points.
 A common approach is to use the Fibonacci scale for those points.

 Since it is very important to be consistent when estimating user stories, I usually encourage the team to <em>find the easiest user story in the backlog and give it a 1 and then find the hardest one and give it either a 13 or a 21</em>.
 That way you have created the team’s effort scale, making it easier to estimate the remaining user stories based on a scale that is totally dependent on the project.
-At this stage, it is also important to have a shared [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)), to make sure all team members know all the tasks required for a story to be "done".

 “But those effort-points are not useful for me!”, a manager said.
 Please, hold on.
 They definitely are.
 For now they tell you which are the easiest user stories and which ones are the hardest.
 But even better, in a few cycles they will help you estimate when might the project be finished or when will a specific user story probably be done, according to its place in the backlog.
 And this estimate will be much more precise than any you could get from asking developers for time estimates.